 Use italics to indicate the title of a long work (like a book, movie, or album) or to emphasize a word.

 Use italics when citing an example of an element, or referencing button and navigation labels in step-by-step instructions:

 Do not use underline formatting, which typically indicates a link, and do not use a combination of italic, bold, or all capital letters.

 Use positive language rather than negative language.
 One way to detect negative language is to look for words like “cannot” or “do not” (or the contractions we want to remove anyway, “can’t” and “don’t”).

 Yes: To get a donut, stand in line.

 No: You can’t get a donut if you don’t stand in line.

 Content at Agaric takes many forms.
-Here’s a rundown of the types of content we most often write, the functions they serve, and the teams that handle them.
+Here is a rundown of the types of content we most often write.

 What: Explanatory messaging that guides and informs users